 Hand sanitizer is available in the office and classroom, and we recommend hand washing as much as possible.

 Every venue for Oasis programs has intensified their cleaning and disinfection protocols.
 At the Clayton Oasis office, Clorox wipes are used on touchpoints and surfaces.
-We will continue a heightened cleanliness protocol indefinitelyin-person
+We will continue a heightened cleanliness protocol indefinitely when we end our suspension of in-person programs.

 If you have any symptoms such as sneezing, fever or other flu-like indications, or believe you may have been exposed to anyone with the COVID-19 virus, please do NOT attend in-person programs.
 We recommend contacting your physician immediately.